GPGN-268/GPGN268-CORE/lecture-notes/L05-version-control.md

 $ git status
 ```

-Let’s create a file called `README.md` that contains some notes about your repository.
+Let’s create a file called `resume.md` that contains some og your academic and professional information.
 We’ll use `vim` to edit the file.

 ```
 $ vim resume.md